Infrastructure example

 • Switch entries where a train might have to stop are protected by a signal (which is located outside of the switch TVD section).
 It must be visible from the direction used to approach the switch.
 When there are multiple switches in a row, only the first one usually needs protection, as interlocking is usually designed as not to encourage trains stopping in the middle of intersections.

-Note that detectors linked to at least one signal are not represented, as there are not signals without associated detectors in this example.
 To get the id of a detector linked to a signal, take the signal’s id and replace S by D (e.g. SA0 -> DA0).

 Infra diagram with all signals